Canon 1000D vs Sony A7

 |500 shots per battery charge||340 shots per battery charge|

 |126 x 98 x 65 mm, 502 g||127 x 94 x 48 mm, 474 g|

 Body comparison: Canon 1000D vs Sony A7

 The physical size and weight of the Canon 1000D and the Sony A7 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1000D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is somewhat smaller (3 percent) than the Canon 1000D.
 Moreover, the A7 is markedly lighter (6 percent) than the 1000D.
 It is noteworthy in this context that the A7 is splash and dust-proof, while the 1000D does not feature any corresponding weather-sealing.